coda/packs-sdk/docs/guides/blocks/cards.md

 ```

-## Upgrade a link to a card
+## Display a link as a card

-One of the most common uses for cards is to display information about an item in an external application.
+One of the most common uses for cards is to display information about an item from an external application.
 For instance, to preview the details of a Slack message or Google Drive file.
-Coda provides an easy entry point to this functionality when a user pastes a link into the doc by offering to upgrade it into a card.
+Coda provides an easy entry point to this functionality when a user pastes a link into the doc by offering to display it as a card instead.

-TODO: Image of link upgrade prompt
+TODO: Image of display link as card prompt

+!!! info "Built-in card option"
+    The link "Display as" menu always has an option for "Card", which displays a fix set of metadata for public URLs.
+This is distinct from Pack cards, which are shown as additional options below that.

+Coda will automatically display a link as a card if it matches a Pack already installed in the doc, or for certain Coda-made Packs.

-To enable this upgrade functionality, add a [column format][column_format] pointing to a formula that accepts a URL and returns a card.
-Then add [`matchers`][column_format_matchers] (regular expressions) to the column format that determine which URLs the upgrade prompt should appear on.
+To enable this feature for your Pack, add a [column format][column_format] pointing to a formula that accepts a URL and returns a card.
+Then add [`matchers`][column_format_matchers] (regular expressions) to the column format that determine which URLs the the prompt should appear on.

 ```ts